BeratTezer/ROS-Files/README.md

 		&nbsp&nbsp&nbspDESTINATION ${CATKIN_PACKAGE_BIN_DESTINATION}<br>
 		)<br>
 	</p>
 18. Test the publisher node.
-Now we neeed to run our master ros.
+Now we need to run our master ros.
 Go to a new terminal and type "roscore".
 19. Go to the new terminal and go to test_ros path.
 Then type the test python script.
 Write "rosrun test_ros publisher_node.py" (If it says "Error: package 'test_ros' not found" write this and try again: "source ~/testros/devel/setup.bash
 ")
 20. Then go to the new terminal.
 Each we go to the new terminal, we gotta give our source again and again for our current project.
 Write "source ~/testros/devel/setup.bash".